Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

 1. Template parameters should follow **camelCasing**.
 1. Minimize parameters whenever possible, this allows for a good "hello world" experience where the user doesn't have to answer a number of questions to complete a deployment.
 If you can use a variable or a literal, do so.
 Users who want to parameterize something will likely have the skills to do so.
 Only provide parameters for:
  + Things that are globally unique (e.g. website name).
-These are usually endpoints that the user may need to be aware of, however in many cases a unique name can be generated automatically by using the [uniqueString()](https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-functions/#uniquestring) template language function.
+These are usually endpoints that the user may need to be aware of.
+However, in many cases a unique name can be generated automatically by using the [uniqueString()](https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-functions/#uniquestring) template language function.
- + Other things a user must know to complete a workflow (e.g. admin user name on a vm)
+ + Other things a user must know to complete a workflow (e.g. admin user name on a VM)
- + Secrets (e.g. admin password on a vm)
+ + Secrets (e.g. admin password on a VM)
  + If you must include a parameter, define a defaultValue, unless the parameter is used for a password.
 1. Every parameter in the template should have the **lower-case description** tag specified using the metadata property.
 This looks like below